-Pumpkin Curry!
-I gave this Asian-inspired main dish a seasonal upgrade with pumpkin, broccoli, and a dash of warming cinnamon.
-Served with cilantro rice and crispy tofu for a balanced lunch or dinner you can warm up to all season long.
+Pumpkin Curry served with cilantro rice and crispy tofu for a balanced lunch or dinner you can warm up to all season long.

 The concept for this pumpkin curry came to me after hiking in the Tetons last weekend.
 The morning was cool and crisp—ideal for walking with coffee in tow—and the bright yellow aspen leaves made it really start to feel like fall.